-Note: The day before the show, Manny's mistakenly delivered a Ludwig white Marine Pearl Super Classic kit.
-Ringo used this kit for Saturday's rehearsal and the correct kit was delivered in time for Sunday morning's dress rehearsal.
+The day before the show, Manny's delivered a used Ludwig White Marine Pearl Super Classic kit.
+Ringo used this kit for Saturday's rehearsal and Ringo's new Oyster Black Pearl kit was delivered for the Sunday morning dress rehearsal.

 # 4: 1st Ludwig Oyster Black Pearl "Super Classic" Drum Kit